PERIPHERAL NEUROPATHY TREATMENT

 The most common type of peripheral neuropathy is caused by diabetes and affects the feet or hands.
 When blood sugar levels become too high with diabetes and hyperglycemia, there is a toxic affect on the peripheral nerves and circulation.
 Reduced blood flow can also lead to progressive loss of nerve fibers in the legs and feet.
 Loss of nerve fibers correlates with increased diabetic neuropathy symptoms, which in turn can lead to foot ulceration, deformity and even amputation.
 If you have diabetes, take extracare to make sure your blood glucose levels stay under control, live a healthy lifestyle and take good care of your feet.

-60% of diabetics have some degree of neuropathy.
+60% of diabetics have some degree of neuropathy in legs, feet, or hands.
 Around 25% of young people with type 2 diabetes (non-insulin dependent) also have diabetic peripheral neuropathy, several new studies indicate.
 The prevalence of diabetic peripheral neuropathy found among children with diabetes mellitus far exceeded that of youngsters with type 1 juvenile diabetes and approached that of adults with type 2.
-Diabetic peripheral neuropathy is anearly and significant complication of all types of diabetes, which causes significant disability due to pain, poor quality of life, ulcers, and amputations, it is critical that physicians and patients be aware that diabetic peripheral neuropathy can occur early.
+Diabetic peripheral neuropathy is an early and significant complication of all types of diabetes, which causes significant disability due to pain, poor quality of life, ulcers, and amputations, it is critical that physicians and patients be aware that diabetic peripheral neuropathy can occur early.
 The American Diabetes Association recommends that children and adolescents with type 2 diabetes be screened for diabetic peripheral neuropathy at diagnosis and that those with type 1 diabetes be screened 5 years after diagnosis.

 Peripheral neuropathy is a progressive disease.
 Early diagnosis of diabetic peripheral neuropathy combined with improved diabetes control, proper treatment and lifestyle interventions can significantly improve diabetic peripheral neuropathy outcomes.
 Simple clinical assessments are essential, including testing vibration perception and light touch at the big toe, and testing for the presence of ankle reflexes.
 If these uncover abnormalities, nerve conduction studies or electromyography testing is appropriate.